 A global financing framework (cross-cutting issues)

 Advancing INFFs: It is critical to prioritize the further development and use of Integrated National Financing Frameworks (INFFs) to ensure better alignment of all financial flows with development objectives at the national level.
 This includes enhancing technical assistance and build institutional capacities to enable countries to design and implement INFFs effectively.
-We encourage evaluating possible synergies with of INFFs with country platform models of the WBG or JETPs.
+We encourage evaluating possible synergies of INFFs with country platform models of the WBG or JETPs.

 Scaling Up Social Protection Initiatives: Enhancing multilateral initiatives, such as the Global Accelerator for Jobs and Social Protection for Just Transitions of the UN, is vital to closing significant gaps in social protection systems worldwide.
 Increasing multilateral funding and strengthening global partnerships are essential to expand the reach and impact of social protection programs.